 Then I say to myself: Who cares if I don't get all the laundry done?
 Who cares if the house isn't perfectly clean?
 Who cares if I haven't meal prepped for the entire week - I can always put together something quick from the freezer.
 By recognizing that I do not have to get it all done, really helps to calm me down.

 What makes you feel good and comforted?
 That is the activity you need to do regularly to take care of yourself.
 It may be reading, cooking, baking, yoga, meditating, taking a bike ride, going for a walk, or simply reaching out to friends and family to see how they are doing.
 The key is that whatever activity you really like to do - make sure to do it regularly.

 A healthy diet can help manage stress.
-According to Everyday Health, there are certain foods that can help increase levels of hormones that naturally reduce stress.
-Dark chocolate is one such food.
-But make sure you don't overindulge because too much of anything is never a good thing!
-Dark chocolate is rich in antioxidants which helps reduce stress hormones in the body.
+According to Everyday Health, there are certain foods that can help increase levels of hormones that can naturally reduce stress.
+Dark chocolate is one such food but make sure you don't overindulge because too much of anything is never a good thing!
+Dark chocolate is rich in antioxidants which can help reduce stress hormones in the body.
 Check out the infographic below for more healthy foods that help fight stress.